-Produced from a balanced blend of peat and loam, this multi-purpose compost offers the best planting conditions making it ideal for use all around the garden.
-It provides a natural source of organic nutrients, minerals and seaweed that will feed your plants for up to 8 weeks.
+Produced from a balanced peat blend, this multi-purpose compost offers the best planting conditions making it ideal for use all around the garden.
+It provides a natural source of organic nutrients and minerals that will feed your plants for up to 4-5 weeks.

 First put on a pair of gloves and rework the compost between your hands, so it regains its intended texture.
 Then you’re all set.

 • Choose container with adequate drainage holes.
 Place layer of grit in container and fill with compost.
 For hanging baskets, line basket with moss or liner and fill with compost.

 • Plant with trailing plants around the edge and upright plants in the middle.

 • Water well.

 • Dig a hole twice the size of root ball diameter and add a layer of compost.